OrangeWolfy/Terminal-Calculator/README.md

 ```

 ### Step 2: Use the Makefile
-A Makefile was created with all the steps or build manually if desired:
+A Makefile was created with all the steps for a bash terminal or build manually if desired:
 - Create the directory to hold the executable `mkdir -p ~/.calculator/`.
 - Compile the C file `gcc calculator.c -o calc`.
 - Move the executable to the directory created `mv calc ~/.calculator/`.